Tireless Defense Against Escape Charges

 Types Of Escape Charges

-- Escape in the Second Degree, a class E felony and punishable by up to four years in prison.
-A person of guilty of this when he or she either:
+- Escape in the second degree, a class E felony and punishable by up to four years in prison.
+A person is guilty of this when he or she either:

 - (i) escapes from a “detention facility”

 - (ii) escapes from custody and is accused of either a class C, D or E felony

 - (iii) is a “youthful offender” convicted of a felony and he or she escapes

 - Escape in the first degree, a class D felony and punishable by up to seven years in prison when he or she either: